 "We provide secure retirement and disability benefits with the highest standards of excellence."

-Benefit plans based on hired date and employer agreement
+Benefit formulas based on hire date and employer agreement

-OCERS administers a number of benefit formulas for IHSS.
+OCERS administers a number of benefit formulas for OC San employees.
 Your benefit formula is established by your employer and your hire date.

 Public employees hired before January 1, 2013: